Gleejr/osticket-prereqs/README.md

 <h3>Install PHP Manager for IIS</h3>

 <p>
-15. Once PHP Manager for IIS is downloaded, click next, I agree, and next again.
-Once it has successfully installed click close.
+15. Download PHP Manager for IIS.
+Once the download is complete, click 'Next,' 'I Agree,' and then 'Next' again.
+After it has successfully installed, click 'Close.'
 </p>

 <p>